IBM/ibm-block-csi-driver/README.md

 - Create storage class `gold`(Using A9000R as example, same can be used for FS9100.)
 - Create PVC `demo-pvc`from the storage class `gold` and show some detail on the created PVC and PV.
 - Create statefulset application `demo-statefulset` and observe the mountpoint \ multipath device that was created by the driver.
-- Write some data inside the `demo-statefull`
+- Write some data inside the `demo-statefull`, delete the `demo-statefull` and create it again to validate that the data remains.

 ```sh
 $> cat demo-storageclass-gold-A9000R.yaml